+Staff estimates that most landlords in the City are in compliance with the guidelines and staff is generally successful in mediating reduced increases when a tenant complains that a proposed increase is unduly burdensome.
 Not all cases mediated result in the landlord's full compliance with the guidelines, but staff is often able to mediate a lower increase to the tenant.
 In addition, the guidelines recognize and direct staff to consider unusual costs, capital improvements and major repairs to the property and an increase in the assessment of the property of more than 50%.

 Alexandria's rental apartment market remains strong when compared to national trends.
-According to the Office of Housing's January 2016 survey, apartment vacancy Citywide increased from 3.19% to 3.96% from January 2015 to January 2016.
-Delta Associates' year-end report for 2015 also indicated slightly increased or stable vacancy rates for submarkets in Alexandria, with vacancy rates of between 1.3% and 5.5%.
-Both the City and Delta Associates reported vacancy rates are well below the national rental vacancy rate, which U.S. Census Bureau News reported as 7% in the fourth quarter of 2015.
+According to the Office of Housing's January 2017 survey, apartment vacancy Citywide increased from 3.96% to 4.33% from January 2016 to January 2017.
+Delta Associates' year-end report for 2016 also indicated increased rents in Alexandria, with a slight decrease in West Alexandria class B high rise properties.
+Delta data showed vacancy rates between .6% and 4.5%.
+Both the City and Delta Associates reported vacancy rates well below the national rental vacancy rate, which the U.S. Census Bureau reported was 6.9% in the fourth quarter of 2016.

-The Office of Housing survey shows that citywide average rents for new tenants increased 6.8% from January 2015 to January 2016.
-Delta Associates' survey reported increases in all Alexandria submarkets in the fourth quarter of 2015.
+The Office of Housing survey shows that citywide average rents for new tenants increased 6.8% from January 2016 to January 2017.
+Delta Associates' survey reported increases in all Alexandria submarkets in the fourth quarter of 2016.
+Although not part of this report, these increases have further reduced the number of market-affordable units to approximately 1288.

 The Landlord-Tenant Relations Board considers it critical that the guidelines be reasonable and consistent with market conditions for landlords to comply and recommends increasing the percentages when market rent increases indicate a strong rental market.
-However, the purpose of the guidelines is to especially encourage property owners to keep increases reasonable for lease renewals.
+However, the purpose of the guidelines is to encourage property owners to keep increases reasonable for lease renewals for City residents at all income levels.

-At its April 6, 2016 meeting, the Landlord-Tenant Relations Board voted to recommend that City Council adopt the attached resolution encouraging landlords to continue to limit increases for current residents to a maximum 5% increase for properties with tenant paid utilities, and 7% for properties with utilities included in rents.
+Although the Landlord-Tenant Relations Board was one member short of a quorum, members present agreed as a committee of the whole to recommend that City Council adopt the attached resolution encouraging landlords to continue to limit increases for current residents to a maximum 5% increase for properties with tenant paid utilities, and 7% for properties with utilities included in rents.